Joko Widodo

-Leaving office with a 75% approval rating, Jokowi left a mixed legacy.
-His presidency was noted for major infrastructure expansion, steady economic growth, and the broadening of social welfare programs, alongside initiatives such as relocating the national capital to Nusantara and promoting the Golden Indonesia 2045 Vision.
-Critics, however, pointed to democratic backsliding, weakened anti-corruption efforts, environmental impacts, and political dynasticism, particularly in his final term in office.
+Born and raised in Surakarta, Widodo studied at Gadjah Mada University and later worked in the furniture industry, including as an exporter, before entering politics.
+As mayor of Surakarta, he gained national attention for his populist style, emphasis on urban redevelopment, and direct engagement with residents through blusukan visits.
+His tenure as governor of Jakarta further raised his national profile, with policies on healthcare, education, bureaucratic reform, flood mitigation, and public transport.

+In the 2014 Indonesian presidential election, Widodo was nominated by the PDI-P and defeated Prabowo Subianto, before being re-elected in 2019.
+As president, he prioritised infrastructure development, social welfare expansion, bureaucratic reform, and economic development.
+His administration also pursued a pragmatic foreign policy centred on sovereignty, economic diplomacy, maritime affairs, and a more assertive response to issues such as illegal fishing and disputes in the South China Sea.
+Other major initiatives of his presidency included the planned relocation of Indonesia's capital to Nusantara.

+Widodo's presidency has drawn both praise and criticism.
+Supporters have credited him with expanding infrastructure, improving public services, and maintaining political popularity, while critics pointed to his use of the death penalty, restrictions on civil liberties, weakened anti-corruption efforts, environmental controversies, and signs of democratic backsliding.
+His final years in office were overshadowed by accusations of political interference and dynastic politics, especially after his son Gibran Rakabuming Raka became Prabowo's running mate in the presidential election of 2024.
+After leaving office that year, Widodo's falling out with the PDI-P culminated in his expulsion from the party, with Widodo joining the Indonesian Solidarity Party the following year.

 Early life and education

-Joko Widodo was born as Mulyono at Brayat Minulya General Hospital in Surakarta, on 21 June 1961.
-Jokowi is of Javanese heritage.
-He is the only son of Widjiatno Notomihardjo and Sudjiatmi and the eldest of four siblings.
+Joko Widodo was born as Mulyono at Brayat Minulya General Hospital in Surakarta on 21 June 1961.
+Of Javanese heritage, he is the only son of Widjiatno Notomihardjo and Sudjiatmi and the eldest of four siblings.
 His father came from Karanganyar, while his grandparents came from a village in Boyolali.
 His three younger sisters are Iit Sriyantini, Idayati, and Titik Relawati.
-Jokowi was often sick as a toddler, and his name was thus changed—a common practice in Javanese culture—to Joko Widodo, with widodo meaning "healthy" in Javanese.
-At the age of 12, he started working in his father's furniture workshop.
-Jokowi's family lived in three different rented homes (one of which the government declared condemned property) during his youth, which greatly affected him.
-Later, he organized low income housing in Surakarta during his years as mayor of that city.
+Because he was often sick as a toddler, his name was later changed—a common practice in Javanese culture—to Joko Widodo, with widodo meaning "healthy" in Javanese.
+At the age of 12, he began working in his father's furniture workshop.
+During his youth, his family lived in three different rented homes, one of which was later declared condemned by the government, an experience that strongly affected him.
+He later cited such experiences in developing low-income housing in Surakarta during his mayoralty.

-Jokowi's education began at State Elementary School 111 Tirtoyoso, an ordinary public school.
-He continued his studies at State Junior High School 1 Surakarta.
-Later, he wanted to attend State Senior High School 1 Surakarta, but did not score high enough in the entrance exam.
-Therefore, he enrolled in the newer State Senior High School 6 in that city.
+Jokowi began his education at State Elementary School 111 Tirtoyoso, an ordinary public school.
+He continued at State Junior High School 1 Surakarta.
+He had hoped to attend State Senior High School 1 Surakarta, but his entrance-exam score was not high enough, and he instead enrolled at State Senior High School 6 in the city.
+When he was in college, his KKN buddies nicknamed him 'Jack'.